Magnitude 6.0 quake hits off Ecuador coast, damage limited

-QUITO A magnitude 6.0 earthquake struck just off the coast of central Ecuador on Friday, the U.S. Geological Survey (USGS) said, though the government said damage was limited.
+QUITO (Reuters) - A magnitude 6.0 earthquake struck just off the coast of central Ecuador on Friday, the U.S. Geological Survey (USGS) said, though the government said damage was limited and only five people suffered minor injuries.

 The government's ECU 911 safety service said there were no major incidents and a tsunami had been ruled out.